 Sales enablement is the process of providing your sales team with the resources they need to close more deals.
-These resources can take any form — video content, written guides, saving calculators, one-pagers, old love letters — as long as they help sales teams sell more effectively.
+These resources can take any form — video content (which can be created using a video maker), written guides, saving calculators, one-pagers, old love letters — as long as they help sales teams sell more effectively.

 Who’s in charge of sales enablement anyway?

 The answer changes from company to company, but we do know that marketing is involved.
 Sales?
 Never heard of ‘em.
 Just kidding.

 We know that the roles that marketing and sales play are complementary.
 Marketing provides sales reps with the resources they need to sell effectively.
 Based on their experiences with the resources provided by marketing, sales can come to them with feedback about what works and what doesn’t.